sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

 ---
-title: Device encryption considerations for OEMs
+title: Bitlocker device encryption hardware requiremnts
 description: OEMs can configure hardware to support Windows 10 automatic device encryption.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
 ---

-# Bit locker device encryption hardware requirements
+# Bitlocker device encryption hardware requirements

+Bitlocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
+Without the proper hardware configuration, device encryption is not enabled.
+With the right hardware configurations, Windows 10 automatically encrypts a device.

 **Note:** Windows 10 device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
 Device encryption is not enabled with local accounts.

-Bitlocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
-Without the proper hardware configuration, device encryption is not enabled.
 Device encryption is enabled when:
 - The device contains a **TPM 2.0** (Trusted Platform Module) with PCR7 support
 - **UEFI Secure Boot** is enabled
 - **Platform Secure Boot** is enabled
 - **Direct memory access (DMA)** protections is enabled

 The following list shows the hardware and tests that a device must pass before Windows 10 can enable device encryption.
 OEMs who want to create hardware that supports this capability must verify that their device passes these tests.
-If any test in this sequence fails, remaining tests will also fail.
+If any test in this sequence fails, the remaining tests will also fail.

 1. **TPM**: Device must include a TPM with PCR 7 support.
 See [System.Fundamentals.TPM20.TPM20](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/systems#systemfundamentalstpm20tpm20).